Better tomorrow starts now

 It's nice to meet you!

-Therapists at Spectrum of Solutions each have their own specialties and populations they help.
-Each therapist’s background and primary specialties are listed below their photo.
-If you are not sure which therapist may be a good fit for you, please contact our practice director who can help match you or your child with a therapist who would meet your individual needs.
+If you are not sure which therapist may be a good fit for you, please submit the appointment request form and we will match you or your child with a therapist who would best meet your individual needs.

 Ilona Naroditskiy, MA, LPC